 This is our go-to!
 And often the first one we teach.
 Essentially you use your clicker like a camera.
-You wait for the animal to offer a complete behavior naturally (like a sit), then click and reinforce.
-For example you might wait for a dog to choose to sit, then click and toss a treat in such a way that they have to stand up to eat it (so they're ready to sit again!).
-Depending on the behavior, the process might start out slowly-- but if your learner is engaged, you'll be surprised at how quickly they figure out the game!
+You wait for the animal to offer a complete behavior voluntarily-not cued (such as a sit), then click and reinforce.
+For example, you might wait for a dog to choose to sit, then click and toss a treat to them.
+You can toss the treat in such a way that they must stand up to eat it (so they're ready to sit again!).
+Depending on the behavior, the process might start out slowly-- but if your learner is engaged, you'll be surprised at how quickly they figure out what makes you click and treat them!
 You can reinforce any behavior that your learner offers naturally this way.
 But be careful what you click for-one time we accidentally reinforced yawning and got a kitten to yawn over 7 times in under a minute!